rogelioolarte/auth-alpaca/README.md

 ./mvnw spring-boot:run
 ```

-  - Default port for the _multiple-auth-api_ is 8080.
+  - Default port for the _auth-alpaca-api_ is 8080.
 If you want to change the port, set the "server.port" property in the _application.properties_ file.
 If you change the port, make sure to update the port in the auth-alpaca-ui project as well (_constants.ts_ file, "API_BASE_URL" parameter).

  - As this project uses OAuth2, make sure to update the redirect-uri in the _application.properties_ file and in configurations at OAuth2 providers (Google, GitHub, Twitter, etc.) too.